 The Society encourages First Thursday Fellowship at the Church of the Little Flower in Bethesda.
 This program, directed by John Carroll Society Chaplain Monsignor Peter J. Vaghi, provides an opportunity for monthly confession, Mass, and a 30-minute theological reflection that follows a theme throughout the year.
-This year's topic is "The Pandemic Challenge: A Renewed Appreciation of the Eucharist."
-These sessions take place at 7:30 a.m. in the Church.
+This year's topic is "Prayer: The Perennial Challenge to Listen and Speak to God."
+These sessions take place at 7:15 a.m. in the Little Flower Rectory Room.

-Finally, the Society assists the Archbishop in his works of charity and other community projects.
+Finally, the Society assists the Archbishop of Washington in his works of charity and other community projects.
 The Society supports the Catholic Charities Legal and Health Care Networks with its members serving as volunteers to those needing assistance and increasingly other projects in collaboration with Catholic Charities.
-In the past year, these volunteers contributed over \$2.7 million in pro bono legal work and over \$18.1 million in pro bono health care services.
+In the past year, these volunteers contributed approximately \$3 million in pro bono legal work and over \$10.8 million in pro bono health care services.